James Walker Elementary in Blue Springs is wanting something unique to power up its already unique garden.

 “A local construction company made the walking pavement, and Home Depot provided the mulch,” Hoener mentions.
 “Virtually everything in the garden has been graciously donated.”

 Although the prime reason behind the garden was to enrich students in a unique learning environment, Hoener hopes that Above Beyond will also eventually become a public exhibit where many artists of the area can share their work.
 “There is a call to artists this spring,” says Hoener.
 “And we would like to feature their works of art.”
 Former James Walker students have already donated their work and even a sculptist from Lexington, Mo., had done as well.
 She also mentions that the garden will hopefully expand to a larger area nearby instead of present 120-by-14-foot enclosure on the south side of the school.

-Page 2 of 2 - With its ability to facilitate many different uses, the Above Beyond Garden most importantly can be the foundation where teachers have an opportunity to experiment with innovative and new lesson ideas, says Hoener.
+With its ability to facilitate many different uses, the Above Beyond Garden most importantly can be the foundation where teachers have an opportunity to experiment with innovative and new lesson ideas, says Hoener.
 She says that it is not limited to just art class, but also can be a place to incorporate geometric or science lessons.
 “Give a child a piece of the earth, and there is no limit what they can do with their imagination,” she said.